BurntxNoodle/blog/AttackPathsAndCommands.md

 ## What is this page?

-This page will contain a high-level overview of general attack paths/vectors that I've encountered from activities such as HackTheBox and VulnHub.
-Additionally, this page will have a checklist of commands that maps out to each of its respective attack path.
-For ease of use and organization, each of the attack paths and their commands are organized based on the [MITRE ATT&CK](https://attack.mitre.org/) framework.
+This page will contain a high-level overview of general attack paths, vectors and commands that I've utilized from activities such as HackTheBox and VulnHub.
+For organization and ease of use, each of the attack paths and their commands are organized based on the [MITRE ATT&CK](https://attack.mitre.org/) framework.

 ## Reconnaissance and Enumeration